eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/docs/transfer-manager/eu.europa.ec.eudi.iso18013.transfer.readerauth/-reader-trust-store-impl/validate-certification-trust-path.md

 Validates the certification trust path of a document signer.

-This function verifies the certificate chain against a set of trusted certificates and performs additional profile validation on the signer's certificate.
+This function verifies the certificate chain against a set of trusted certificates, performs revocation checking based on the configured [RevocationPolicy](../-revocation-policy/index.md), and performs additional profile validation on the signer's certificate.

 #### Return